 there are many copycat website listing U-pick farms now.
 They have all

 copied their information form here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Southeast Oklahoma U-Pick Farms and Orchards, by county
+Southeast Oklahoma U-Pick Farms and Orchards in 2018, by county